hhvm/user-documentation/guides/hack/03-types/22-arrays.md

 and initialized using the array-creation intrinsic function, `array(...)`.
 (There is an equivalent array-creation operator `[...]`.)
 There are three elements, and their corresponding keys are 0, 1, and 2.

-An array’s key type can be declared explicitly; for example:
+An array's key type can be declared explicitly; for example:

 ```Hack
 private array<int, string> $colorsMap = array("red", "white", "blue");